northwesternapis/ruby-client/README.md

 ```

 Then you can use the API anywhere without making an instance of it.
 The
-endpoints from the API are all available.
+endpoints from the API are all available and named identically.
 For `courses/details` and
-`rooms/details` just use and underscore.
+`rooms/details` use `#course_details` and `room_details` respectively.

-Pass a list of parameters (not including your API key) as a Ruby hash to the
+To specify parameters, pass them as a Ruby hash (not including your API key,
-method.
-The resulting JSON is also parsed into Ruby Arrays and Hashes.
+that gets passed automatically) to each method.
+The resulting JSON is also
+parsed into Ruby Arrays and Hashes (the keys are not symbolized though, you'll
+have to reference them using strings).

+Here's how you might use the client to get all the EECS courses taught in Fall
-Use like so (assuming your key as been previously set):
+2014 (assuming your key as been previously set):

 ```ruby
 require 'northwestern-api'